bmw-tech/widget_driver/widget_driver/example/example.md

 class MyFirstDrivableWidgetDriver extends WidgetDriver {
   int _count = 0;

+  // The next line is not necessary, since it's a String but if you want to customize the generated output, you can add this.
+  @TestDriverDefaultValue('The app bar title')
   String get appBarTitle => 'Intro to WidgetDriver';

   String get counterTitle => 'Counter:';